uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/pws-lab.md

          git:
            uri: https://github.com/d4v3r/app-config.git #<-- CHANGE ME
 ```
-Make sure to substitute your forked repository.
+Make sure to substitute your forked app-config repository.
 Do not use the literal above.

 4) Start the `config-server`.